How Does CopyStorm Search for Configuration Files?

 - CopyStorm always looks here.

-- Configuration files in the directory specified by the Advanced tab “Config Directory” option.
+- Configuration files in the directory specified by the Configuration tab “Config Directory” option within the “External Configuration” section.

 - Configuration files in the directory specified by the “-config” command line argument.